-2.73 Small-scale changes - like the extension of a domestic curtilage - can have an impact on the sense of wilderness, isolation and remoteness which are important qualities in parts of the Coastal National Park.
-Furthermore, the incremental loss and erosion of landscape character to domestication can seriously undermine the quality and cohesion of a landscape character area.
-The strongest presumption against this form of development will, therefore, be maintained.
+2.71 There is the strongest presumption against extensions of domestic curtilages, which can have an impact on the sense of wilderness, isolation and remoteness that are important in parts of the National Park.
+Incremental loss and erosion of landscape character to domestication would seriously undermine the quality and cohesion of landscape character.

-Employment land use and buildings
+Employment land and buildings

-- 2.74 The Coastal National Park is undoubtedly a product of the interaction between human and natural influences: the economic history of the Island, together with political and social influences, has been instrumental in shaping the landscape that we find today.
-The Coastal National Park remains a working environment in many places and a number of land uses and buildings within it perform an employment and economic function. - 2.75 Economic growth and diversification are key objectives of the 2011 Island Plan and policies within the Plan (at SP5, E1 and ERE1 respectively) seek to ensure that existing employment land and premises are maintained and protected.
-There will, therefore, be forms of development related to employment land use and buildings that may be permitted as exceptions to the presumption against development in the Coastal National Park but only where it does not cause harm to the landscape character of the area.
-There may be cases where such development will be unacceptable in the Coastal National Park.
+2.72 The Coastal National Park arises from the interaction of human and natural influences: the economic history of the Island, together with political and social influences, has been instrumental in shaping the landscape that we find today.
+The Park remains a working environment in many places with uses and buildings performing employment and economic functions.
+Economic growth and diversification are Plan objectives and Policies SP5, E1 and ERE1 seek to safeguard existing employment land and premises.
+The following forms of development related to employment land use and buildings may be permitted as exceptions to the strong presumption against development, but only where it does not cause harm to landscape character: